 More technical details

 Although today I am doing more theory and modelling, my initial research interest in cold fusion was experimental.
-Challenged by one of my physics friends to build a cold fusion demonstration for under £1000, I decided to attempt to replicate the work of Les Case [1-3].
+Challenged by one of my physics friends to build a cold fusion demonstration for under £1000, I decided to attempt to replicate the work of Les Case [7-9].
 He made cold fusion / LENR happen in a pressurised container of deuterium gas at 3.4 atmospheres at 200C with palladium and coconut shell carbon.
 I publish all my lenr work openly on a GitLab repository called lilley-lenr.
 There you'll find my data, analysis code.
 You can also follow the real-time progress of my experiments by visiting the experimental blog and watch video updates on my YouTube channel

 P. Hagelstein et.al, Appendix B Results of Case Experiments at SRI (2004).
 (This was Submitted to DoE as part of their second review on LENR)